 - View memory usage over time to discover high watermarks and changes across the complete memory footprint

-It is used from multicore Linux workstations through to the largest supercomputers.
+It is used from multicore Linux workstations through to supercomputers.
 You can profile realistic test cases that you care most about with typically under 5% runtime overhead.
 The interactive user interface is clear and intuitive, designed for developers and computational scientists.
 It is architected for the biggest clusters and supercomputers - and the biggest and most complex codes!
-It profiles C++, C, Fortran with no relinking, instrumentation or code changes required.
+It profiles C++, C, Fortran and Python with no relinking, instrumentation or code changes required.

 MAP exposes a wide set of performance problems and bottlenecks by measuring:

 - Computation - with self and child and call tree representations over time

 - Thread activity - to identify over-subscribed cores and sleeping threads that waste available CPU time for OpenMP and pthreads

 - Instruction types (for x86_64) - to show use of vector-units or other performance extensions

 - Synchronization, communication and workload imbalance for MPI or multi-process usage